realejandro/com.IceHrm-automation/README.md

-Automation OF the website IceHrm.
+Automation of the website IceHrm.

 I Worked in the UI Testing of this Website.